Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Villains such as 80s slasher kings Michael Myers and Jason Voorhees.
 Or vampire “supreme” Count Dracula.
 Or Darth Vader a.k.a.
 Anakin Skywalker.

-For every world-famous movie evildoer, though, there are a dozen others who have slipped into obscurity; this, incidentally, is a grim reflection of the entertainment industry.
+For every world-famous cinematic evildoer, though, there are a dozen others who have slipped into obscurity; this, incidentally, is a grim reflection of the entertainment industry.
 Here are seven classic horror movie villains who have had their runs, but have for one reason or another, been largely forgotten.
-If you have watched any of their movies, don’t you agree these nasty evildoers all deserve another chance at enduring fame?
+If you have watched any of their films, don’t you agree these nasty evildoers all deserve another chance at enduring fame?

 1. Aylmer (Brain Damage, 1988)